rweichler/powowlua/README.md

-# Powow Lua libraries
+# Official Powow Lua libraries

 These will be the open source Lua libraries for Powow.
+Of course, the end-user can add any libraries they want once they install Powow, but these will be included by default to get started.

 So far, I only have a SoundCloud song implementation for Wax, which is just a proof of concept.
 It will be completely rewritten for the framework.

 ## Implementation goal